The History of Duntryleague

 The stained glass window in the mansion was presented to James Dalton on the occasion of his investiture as a Papal Knight for his services to the Catholic Church by The Vatican.
 It bears his papal crest and the motto “Inter Cruces Triumphans in Cruces”, which roughly translates to “amid the crosses, triumphing in the crosses”.
 The motto is also included on the leadlight above the front door of the mansion.
 Other aspects of the building are the considerable stonework which includes the flagstone veranda.
 All the stone was quarried from Coffey Hill, fifteen miles from Orange on the Cargo Road.

 The mansion itself, in addition to its many fine architectural designs, has a tower which provides many excellent views over a wide area.
-The house was originally two storied, with slate on the roof and a balconied second story surrounding the chapel.
-The five dormer windowed rooms were added later as was the enclosed tower giving a balance to the whole.
+The house has three stories.
+The two dormer windowed rooms beside the chapel were added later giving a balance to the whole.
 Many of the original outbuildings on the estate are in excellent condition as are the entrance gates and gatehouse on Woodward Street.
 A vineyard, orchard and many bores were part of the features of the property.

 Margaret, James’ wife dies.